shadowman-lab/shadowman.reports/roles/build_report_linux_patch/README.md

 Example Playbook
 ----------------

-The role can be used to create an html report on any number of Linux hosts using any number of Linux servers about their patching results(yum and dnf)
+The role can be used to create an html report on any number of RHEL hosts using any number of RHEL servers about their patching results(yum and dnf)

 ```